Roll Your Own Ruby Type Checking: Part 1

 end

-, which is called whenever a method is added to a class:
+, which is automatically called whenever a method is added to a class:

 def method_added(name)